-Early Retirement Incentive Plan liabilities: a period up to 10 years s elected by the Employer upon adoption of employers were fnanced over 33 years).
+Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI.

-ERI.

-SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 24 years for most employers (two
+SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 23 years for most employers (two employers were fnanced over 32 years).